V473r10/Mover.py/README.md

 ## Description
 This is a simple python script to organize files in a directory.
 It will move files into folders based on their file extension.
 It is customizable to your needs.

-### Test mode
-Test mode takes a different directory and, before organizing it, creates a file for each extension in the directory.
-This is useful for testing the script before using it on your actual files.

 ## Requirements
 - Python 3.10 or higher
 - A computer